Espace des twisteurs d'une vari\'et\'e quaternionique K\"ahler g\'en\'eralis\'ee

-To give an almost quaternionic structure on a 4n-manifold $M$ is equivalent to give its bundle of twistors $Z(M,D)\lra M$.
-When $D$ is invariant under a torsion free connection, $Z(M,D) $ can be provided with an almost complex structure $ \JJ $.
-In the case $ n = 1 $ Atiyah, Hitchin and Singer \cite{AHS78} have related the integrability of $ \JJ $ to the geometry of $ (M, D) $.
-For $ n> 1 $ Salamon \cite{Sal, Sal1} showed that the almost complex structure $ \JJ $ on $ Z (M, D) $ is always integrable.
-The purpose of this article is to extend these results to the generalized complex geometry.
-We begin by defining the concept of almost generalized quaternionic manifolds $ (M, g, \DD ) $.
-We will see that we can associate a twistor space denoted by $ \ZZ(M, \DD) $ which is a $ \Sp^2$-bundle over $ M $.
-As in the usual case, when $\DD$ is invariant under a generalized torsion free connection, then $ \ZZ(M, \DD) $ comes with an almost generalized complex structure $\JJ$.
-Whatever the dimension of $ M $ is, we give a criterion for integrability of the almost generalized complex structure $ \mathbb J $ on $ \ZZ(M,\DD) $.
-In the particular case where $ (M, g,\DD) $ is a generalized quaternionic Kähler manifold, we show that $\JJ$ is always integrable as soon as $n>1$.
-We illustrate this work by giving several examples of generalized quaternionic Kähler manifolds for which the almost generalized complex structure $ \JJ $ on the twistor space $ \ZZ(M,\DD) $ is integrable.
+To give an almost quaternionic structure on a 4n-manifold $M$ is equivalent to give its bundle of twistors $Z(Q)\lra M$.
+When $Q$ is invariant under a torsion free connection, $Z(Q) $ can be provided with an almost complex structure $ \JJ $.
+In the case $ n = 1 $ Atiyah, Hitchin and Singer \cite{AHS78} have related the integrability of $ \JJ $ to the geometry of $ (M, Q) $.
+For $ n> 1 $ Salamon \cite{Sal, Sal1} showed that the almost complex structure $ \JJ $ on $ Z (Q) $ is always integrable.
+Pantilie \cite{Pan} notice that these results can be extended to the generalized complex geometry: he defines the concept of almost generalized quaternionic manifold $ (M, \QQ ) $ and its twistor space $\ZZ(\QQ)$, which is a $\Sp^2$-fiber bundle over $M$.
+As in the usual case, when $\QQ$ is invariant under a generalized torsion free connection, he shows that $ \ZZ(\QQ) $ comes with an almost generalized complex structure $\JJ$ but doesn't give any integrability criterion.
+The purpose of this article is precisely to give an integrability criterion for $\JJ$.
+In particular, when $ (M, g,\QQ) $ is a generalized quaternionic Kähler manifold, we will show that $\JJ$ is always integrable as soon as $n>1$.
+We illustrate this work by giving several examples.